-- If you have an allergy to immune globulin or any other part of this medicine.
+- If you have an allergy to immune globulin or any other part of immune globulin injection (subcutaneous or IV).

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - If you have too much proline in your blood (hyperprolinemia).

 - If you have low platelet levels.